Stephen Ross Nearing Deal To Sell Minority Stake In Dolphins

 Dolphins owner Stephen Ross has been attempting to sell a minority stake in his franchise, and it appears he could be getting close.
 Per Randall Williams of Bloomberg.com, Ross is nearing a deal to sell a 10% total stake in the Dolphins, Hard Rock Stadium, and the Miami Grand Prix to private equity firm Ares Management.
 Ross would sell another three percent of those assets to Joe Tsai, who owns the NBA’s Brooklyn Nets and WNBA’s New York Liberty.

-This transaction would be notable in and of itself, but as Mike Florio of Pro Football Talk observes, it would represent perhaps the first sale to a private equity fund.
+This transaction would be notable in and of itself, but as Mike Florio of Pro Football Talk observes, it would represent perhaps the first sale to a private equity fund in league history.
 With the prices for NFL franchises continuing to soar, it was only a matter of time before the league relaxed its ownership rules and permitted private equity firms to acquire an interest in NFL clubs, and in August, the league adopted a regulation allowing certain PE firms to buy up to 10% of teams.
 Ares is one of a handful of firms that are currently on the “approved” list.

 Ross was recently engaged in sales discussions with hedge fund billionaire Ken Griffin, though those talks did not produce an agreement.
 Ross also reportedly rejected a $10 billion offer – made by someone other than Griffin – for control of the Dolphins, Hard Rock Stadium, and the Miami Grand Prix.